Irving v Penguin Books Ltd: Portrayal

+2000 television program

 In December 2000, an episode of PBS's Nova, entitled "Holocaust on Trial", focused on the case.
 Produced concurrently with the actual trial, the programme's production staff frequently visited the courtroom.
 As video cameras were not allowed in the courtroom, the events in the trial were re-enacted for television.
 Irving was played by British actor John Castle.
 A team of historians were employed to gather the material necessary for the episode.
 The programme was almost completed when the verdict for the real trial was handed down.
 It also featured interviews with David Cesarani, Raul Hilberg, Richard Breitman, Richard Overy and Hugh Trevor-Roper.

+2016 film

 The rights to adapt the story of the trial into a film were optioned by Participant Media.
 A script was written by David Hare.
 In April 2015, it was reported that Hilary Swank and Tom Wilkinson had signed on to portray Deborah Lipstadt and David Irving in a feature film about the 2000 trial.
 In November 2015, Rachel Weisz joined the cast of the film (replacing Swank) along with Timothy Spall, who would play Irving while Wilkinson would play Richard Rampton.
 Bleecker Street released the film, titled Denial, in the United States in September 2016.